PTW-TUDa/eta_utility/docs/guide/python_install.rst

 Installation of Python
 ------------------------

 If you do not already have it, install Python (64 Bit) on your device.
-We recommend a version between 3.7 and 3.9.
-Depending on the used modules newer versions will also work.
-If you are using the *eta_x* module, the version is limited by what is supported by *pytorch*.
+ETA_utility supports Python versions between **3.8** and **3.10**.

-Below, the installation is illustrated using Python 3.7, 64 Bit.
+Below, the installation is illustrated using Python 3.10.10, 64 Bit.
 You can install Python for Windows from `python.org <https://www.python.org/downloads/windows/>`_

 .. figure:: figures/1_DownloadFiles.png
-   :scale: 35 %
+   :scale: 80 %
    :alt: Picture of possible download files from python.org.

    Selection of download files from python.org.